norlandrhagen/CMAP/_build/html/_sources/catalog/datasets/Eddy.rst.txt

 Dataset Description
 *******************

-CMAP contains **Eddy** records from 2013-01-01 through 2017-05-15 collected from AVISO+.
+Simons CMAP contains **Eddy** records from 2013-01-01 through 2017-05-15 collected from AVISO+.
 The dataset was developed and validated in between collaboration between Aviso+ and with D.Chelton  and M. Schlax at the Oregon State University.
 This dataset has a spatial resolution of 1/4° X 1/4° and a daily temporal resolution.
 Each Eddy has associated (cyclonic/anticyclonic), speed, radius metadata.